0xDATAWOLF/dxtwelve/README.md

 is that Windows will detect it as unresponsive.
 The best case is that the close button will not work, and the worst case is Windows flagging it as "unresponsive" and prompt the user to kill it.
-Actually, the worst case is the best case because a window you can not close is a problem for you.
+Actually, the worst case is the best case because a window you can not close is a problem for the user.
 Unless you want to go into task manager every time you want to close your app, you will need some way of processing window events and the message queue.